gitlabhq/omnibus-gitlab/doc/settings/redis.md

 Redis connection using [stunnel](https://redislabs.com/blog/stunnel-secure-redis-ssl/).
 AWS ElasticCache also supports Redis over SSL.

-SSL support comes with a few limitations:
+Support for SSL has the following limitations:

-- Omnibus GitLab does NOT ship with `stunnel` or other tools to provide encryption for the Redis server.
-However, GitLab does provide client support via the `rediss://` (as opposed to `redis://`) URL scheme.
+- Omnibus GitLab doesn't include `stunnel` or other tools to provide encryption for the Redis server.
+However, GitLab does provide client support by using the `rediss://` (as opposed to `redis://`) URL scheme.
 - Omnibus GitLab bundles Redis Sentinel 5.0.x which does NOT support SSL.
   If you use Redis Sentinel, do not activate client support for SSL.